 Idlib’s 3.5 million residents, half of whom have already been displaced from other parts of Syria, have nowhere left to go.
 As the world watches silently while cities that resisted both Assad and extremists are destroyed and emptied of their residents, humanitarian workers are warning of a catastrophic scenario.
 But it can be stopped.

 The most immediate priority is stopping the attacks on civilians and restoring the ceasefire in Idlib.
 The ceasefire, which was brokered by Turkey and Russia in March 2020, gave civilians a much-needed respite after months of brutal attacks.
-It gave the White Helmets space to focus on rehabilitation work and essential services to restore a sense of normalcy, and allowed medics to respond to the COVID-19 pandemic and oversee vaccinations.
+It gave the White Helmets space to focus on rehabilitation work and essential services to restore a sense of normalcy, and it allowed medics to respond to the COVID-19 pandemic and oversee vaccinations.

 Governments around the world, including all members of the UN Security Council and the European Union, must consider all possible measures to directly pressure Russia and the Syrian regime to stop the attacks on civilians and rescue workers.